saptak/saptak.github.io/_posts/2025-03-23-mastering-long-term-agentic-memory-with-langgraph.md

 # Long-Term Agentic Memory with LangGraph

 Imagine having a personal assistant who forgets your preferences, past conversations, and previous instructions each time you interact with them.
 Not very helpful, right?
 This is precisely the challenge that long-term memory in AI agents aims to solve.
-In this comprehensive guide, we'll explore how to implement effective long-term memory in Langgraph-powered agents, focusing on the three primary types of memory: semantic, episodic, and procedural.
+In this comprehensive guide, we'll explore how to implement effective long-term memory in LangGraph-powered agents, focusing on the three primary types of memory: semantic, episodic, and procedural.

 ## Why Long-Term Memory Matters in Agents